Are COVID-19 Vaccines Safe For Kids? Here's What You Need To Know

 My child has had allergic reactions in the past to vaccinations – can they still get the COVID-19 vaccine?

 If you’ve had allergic reactions to vaccines in the past, you should talk to your primary care provider about the vaccine.
 People who have had severe allergic reactions may need to be monitored after receiving the vaccine.
-Polyethylene glycol – which is in both Moderna and Pfizer-BioNTech vaccines – has been pointed to as a trigger for anaphylaxis in some vaccine recipients.
+Polyethylene glycol – which is in both Moderna and Pfizer-BioNTech vaccines – has been pointed to as what has triggered some anaphylaxis.

 What is “emergency” approval for vaccines?